 Jablonski Energy Level Diagram Depicting Absorption and Fluorescence Transitions

-Proteins, including those in tissues and in protein crystals, strongly absorb ultraviolet (UV) light.
+Proteins, such as those in animal tissue and plants, strongly absorb ultraviolet (UV) light at approximately 280 nm.
 Rather, it is the amino acids which make up the proteins that absorb the UV light.
-The strong absorption of UV light by proteins allows for rapid analysis of protein samples, both liquid and solid, by microscopy and microspectroscopy.
+The strong absorption of UV light by proteins allows for rapid location and identification of protein samples, both liquid and solid, by microscopy and microspectroscopy.

 Commonly, the optical absorption of proteins is measured at 280 nm.
 At this wavelength, the absorption of proteins is mainly due to the amino acids tryptophan, tyrosine and cysteine with their molar absorption coefficients decreasing in that order.
 Of course, the molar absorption coefficient of the protein itself at 280 nm will depend upon the relative concentrations of each of these three amino acids.
 Therefore, different proteins can have different absorption coefficients and even the wavelength of the maximum absorption may differ.
 This fact can be used to help identify different types of proteins by relatively fast and simple optical tests.